Climate change

 Our position on climate and energy transition

-As part of this, we recognise and support the global effort in transitioning away from fossil fuels in energy systems, in a just, orderly and equitable manner.
+We support the goals of the Paris Agreement (Article 2, Paris Agreement) and, as part of this, we recognise and support the global effort in transitioning away from fossil fuels in energy systems, in a just, orderly and equitable manner.
 We recognise the common but differentiated responsibilities and capabilities of domestic economies in pursuit of climate objectives and believe that actions to limit temperatures must support United Nations Sustainable Development Goals, including sustained, inclusive economic growth, and universal access to clean, affordable energy.

 Only through collective inclusive action can the world achieve the goals of the Paris Agreement and limit the impact of climate change, while balancing the need for energy security and affordability.
 Systems-level change is needed at both the national and industry level, therefore requiring companies, governments and civil society to work together.
 Companies need to collaborate beyond their own enterprise-level decarbonisation plans and governments need to create a policy environment that supports these efforts.